codemunkie15/EFCore.ChangeTriggers/docs/change-event-queries/configuration/configuration-through-dbcontext.md

 }
 ```

-2. Modify your UseChangeEventQueries() call to include the assembly where your configurations are located.
+2. Modify your `UseChangeEventQueries()` call to include the assembly where your configurations are stored.
 ```c#
 services.AddDbContext<MyDbContext>(options =>
 {